Strandkorb: Origin

 The "Strandkorb" beach-chair was invented in 1882 by German basket maker Wilhelm Bartelmann in Rostock, originally for his customer Elfriede Maltzahn, who suffered from rheumatism and had requested in his workshop a "seating accommodation for the beach that would provide shelter from the sun and wind".
 Bartelmann's family were basket makers from Lübeck.
 At age 25, Wilhelm opened his own basket weaving workshop in Rostock, where he also became court appointed basket-maker to the Grand Duke of Mecklenburg-Schwerin.
 Bartelmann's "beach-chair" caused such great sensation among other beach-visitors, who also wanted to sit comfortably at the beach, that demand for his "Strandkorb" soared.
-In 1883, Bartelmann's wife Elisabeth, opened the first "Strandkorb" rental service near Warnemünde Lighthouse in Warnemünde.
-The first prototype models were single seaters and appeared quickly on other parts of the German coast, a year later Bartelmann also developed a two-seater version.
-Since about 1910, the standard Strandkorb beach-chair model, is a two-seater, its design and construction has changed little since.
+In 1883, Bartelmann's wife Elisabeth opened the first "Strandkorb" rental service near Warnemünde Lighthouse in Warnemünde.
+The first models were single seaters and appeared quickly on other parts of the German coast; a year later Bartelmann also developed a two-seat version.
+Since about 1910, the two-seat Strandkorb has become the standard, changing little in design and construction.

 Thomas Mann refers to Strandkorbs (using the words Strandkorb and Sitzkorb) in his 1901 novel Buddenbrooks, anachronistically setting the context in the 1840s on the beach at Travemünde.